github/hackathons/README.md

 ## Resources

 Organisers are often looking for good resources for running their hackathons.
-The [Resources file]() document contains a list of useful resources for you consult.
+The [Resources file](https://github.com/MishManners/GitHub-Hackathons/blob/main/Resources.md) contains a list of useful resources for you consult.
 There's everything here from platforms to host your hackathon, promotion sites, judging recommendations, communication tools, and more.

-If you would like to add a resource to this document, please open a pull request.
+If you would like to add a resource to this document, please [open a pull request]().
 Ensure that your resource recommendation includes:
 - Name of the resource
 - Link to the resource (ie. website)
 - Short description about the resource

-See the [Resources file]() to see how other resources are displayed.
+See the [Resources document](https://github.com/MishManners/GitHub-Hackathons/blob/main/Resources.md) to see how other resources are displayed.
 Please follow this format otherwise your pull request will be rejected.